daibach142/FGFS_Saitek_Switch_Panel/README.md

 DRIVER FOR SAITEK SWITCH PANEL
 ==============================

 The driver is provided for Linux, (with or without libudev).
-The next release will contain the Raspberry Pi variant, also.
+This contains the Raspberry Pi variant, also.

 To install this driver, follow the instructions in INSTALL; to run, see RUNNING.